JPeck567/Pitch-Black-TeamProject/README.md

 Space: Jump

 # Frameworks
 Our project was coded in java, whilst the server was made in javascript.
-The front-end was made using the libGDX framework
+The front-end and back-end logic was made using the libGDX framework.
-The network layer was achieved using node.js and socket.io, as well as the the socket.io client java implementation
+Our network layer was achieved using node.js and socket.io, as well as the the socket.io client java implementation

 # Requirements
 Java 11+